Dimitrius Underwood

-Dimitrius Paul Underwood (born March 29, 1977) is a former professional American football defensive tackle in the National Football League for the Miami Dolphins, and Dallas Cowboys.
+Dimitrius Paul Underwood (born March 29, 1977) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Miami Dolphins, and Dallas Cowboys.
 He played college football at Michigan State University.

 Early years

 Underwood was born in Philadelphia on March 29, 1977, the youngest child of Paul, a former insurance salesman, and Eileen, an information specialist at IBM.
 The family would move to upstate New York, and later to his father's hometown of Fayetteville, North Carolina, after Eileen was laid off from her job.

 He attended E.E.
 Smith High School.
 As a senior defensive tackle, he posted 87 tackles and 10 sacks, receiving honorable-mention All-state and All-Cape Fear Region honors.
 He also practiced wrestling, finishing second in his weight class at the 1993 state meet.

 College career

 Underwood accepted a football scholarship from Michigan State University, to play under head coach Nick Saban.
 He was a reserve player as a true freshman, appearing in 11 games and making 9 tackles.
 He became a starter at left defensive end as a sophomore, tallying 37 tackles (8 for loss) and 5 sacks.

-As a junior, he started all but one game at left defensive end, recording 57 tackles, 12 tackles for loss (second on the team) and 8 sacks (second on the team), 2 forced fumbles and one fumble recovery.
-He had 9 tackles (3 for loss), 2 sacks and one pass defensed against Indiana University.
-He finished the season with 7 tackles, one sack and 2 forced fumbles in the Aloha Bowl against the University of Washington.
+As a junior, he started all but one game at left defensive end, recording 57 tackles, 12 tackles for loss (second on the team), 8 sacks (second on the team), 2 forced fumbles, and one fumble recovery.
+He had 9 tackles (3 for loss), 2 sacks, and one pass defended against Indiana University.
+He finished the season with 7 tackles, one sack, and 2 forced fumbles in the Aloha Bowl against the University of Washington.

 He missed his senior season because of a sprained right ankle injury, although it has been speculated that it was not the real reason.